On a Hidden London tour

 The exterior of disused South Kentish Town station, closed in 1924 and now repurposed as a shop.
 The station is also the location for a short story by John Betjeman, in which a hapless commuter is left stranded underground after inadvertently alighting at the abandoned platform during an unscheduled stop (South Kentish Town, 1951).

-Hidden London: Discovering the Forgotten Underground, is available now, RRP £25 All images © Yale University Press
+Hidden London: Discovering the Forgotten Underground, is available now, RRP £25 (buying via this link will help support our site with a small commission) All images © Yale University Press